top of page

 A perfect companion book for any Anne of Green Gables fan!

 The drawings, quotes from the "Anne" books, and interesting lore about a Victorian Christmas give a wonderful "feel" to this Treasury.
-Hand-made decorations to trim a Christmas tree—Anne-style—are especially fun (even if, like me, you just soak up the nostalgic ambiance of the book).
+Hand-made decorations to trim a Christmas tree—Anne-style—are especially fun (even if, like me, you just soak up the nostalgic ambiance from the book).

 What Makes This Book Special: